YagoLopez/ng-dashboard/README.md

 - Metrics Graphics Chart Component is located in `mgChart` folder.
 If you want to use this component, copy this folder to your `app` folder and import `mgChartMod` in your own module or import it directily from `/node_modules/ng-dashboard/src/app/mgChart/mgChartMod.ts`.
 IMPORTANT: `d3.js` must be in your root app directory.
-This dependency structure is harcoded in metricsgraphics.js.
+This requirement is harcoded in `metricsgraphics.js`.
 It doesn't depend on this project.
 - Leaflet Map Directive is located in `leafletMap` folder.
-If you want to use this directive, copy this folder to your `app` folder and import `NgLMapDir` in your own component.
+If you want to use this directive, copy this folder to your `app` folder and import `NgLMapDir` in your own component or import it directily from `/node_modules/ng-dashboard/src/app/leafletMap/ngLMapDir.ts`.

 2. Whitout node:
 - Clone or download the repository and follow the same steps as before